-As of the time of this writing, it is possible to buy a complete set of Khans of Tarkir cards from one seller for $199.
+In late 2015, it was possible to buy a complete set of Khans of Tarkir cards from one seller for $199.
 That is far less expensive than the $1,100 required on average to obtain 1 or more cards of each from booster packs, though you do get fewer cards.
 What this shows is how inefficient it is to obtain mythic rare cards via booster packs.
 Almost any form of analysis yields the conclusion that buying booster packs is not a cost-efficient way to collect Magic cards, regardless of rarity level (June 2020 edit: Some people spend a lot of time learning how to invest/speculate in magic cards.
 Making money opening booster packs and timing individual card sales for gain is possible, but require requires effort and expertise similar to that of investing in stocks).

-So why do people buy booster packs?
+So why do consumers buy booster packs?
 Mostly because it’s fun to open them, so fun that it can become addicting.
 There are also variants of the game which require unopened packs to be opened as part of play.
 In the next section I will explain the “Limited” variants of Magic that require opening booster packs, as well as other variants.
 Once you understand the different ways the game is played, you’ll be able to understand how kids can enjoy the game as much as they would with expensive variants, but without the high cost.

 Different Ways to Play Magic the Gathering

 As I described above, the most common way to play Magic is with 2 players, each with a 60-card deck.
 However, there are many ways to generate a 60-card deck, and there are other variants that use 40 cards or 100 cards in a deck.
 What matters more than the number of cards in the deck is which cards are permitted.

 There are a number of different sets of rules, or “formats,” defining which cards are permitted.
 Most formats allow no more than 4 of any given card in a deck, except for basic lands (any number permitted).
 In tournament play, there are two categories of deciding which cards are permitted: Constructed and Limited.